Mathemis/Robot-Path-Finding/README.md

 # Robot-Path-Finding
-Final project of Intro to AI course
+**Final project of Intro to AI course - HCMUS**

 Finding path for Robot to reach the goal point avoiding obstacles \
 Algorithms used: A*, BFS, Greedy Best-First Search

-Read 2 pdf files for more details
+Read report file for more details

-Link demo: www.youtube.com/watch?v=zcIbM8Rpl_Y
+Video demo: www.youtube.com/watch?v=zcIbM8Rpl_Y